It's hard to escape the climate change narrative in our everyday lives.

 Yet farmers continue to get vilified for greenhouse gas emissions.

-It was pleasing to see a recent Beef + Lamb NZ report that estimates the woody vegetation on New Zealand's sheep and beef farms is offsetting between 63 per cent and 118 per cent of their on-farm agricultural emissions, and that these farms are well on their way to being carbon positive if they are not already.
+It was pleasing to see a recent Beef + Lamb NZ report that estimates the woody vegetation on New Zealand's sheep and beef farms is offsetting between 63 per cent and 118 per cent of their on-farm agricultural emissions, and that these farms are well on their way to being carbon positive if not already.

 Much work needs to be done around soil carbon levels and what is happening underneath the feet of our livestock.
 If we are carbon positive, we just might be able to stem this tide of pine trees taking up all our valuable land.